 |Should carry the following equipment|

-*Does not apply to a PWC that is operating in an approved aquatic event or within 0.5nm from land.
+*Does not apply to a PWC that is operating in an approved aquatic event or beyond partially smooth waters and within 0.5nm from land.

 PWC rules on the water

-Consider the density of waterway traffic in the area to determine a safe speed.
-You must stay 60m away from, or reduce your speed to 6 knots if within 60m of:
+You must reduce your speed to no more than 6 knots if you are within 60m of: